 The Estonian city of Narva on the Russian border also had its own consistory and published its own liturgical handbooks.
-Its 1698 Handbook did not include the Divine Service but provided forms for pastoral acts.
+Its 1698 Handbook did not include the divine service but provided forms for pastoral acts.
 In 1765, long after the city came under Russian control, another book of pastoral acts was published to be used as a supplement to the 1698 Narva Handbook and the 1708 translation of the Swedish handbook.
-It included only the formula of Consecration and the post-Communion as follows: Salutation - Our Father - Verba - (Distribution) - Salutation - Post-Communion Collect.
-160
+It included only the formula of Consecration and the Post-communion as follows: Salutation - Our Father - Verba - Salutation and Post-Communion collect.

-In the Lutheran congregations established in Russia proper liturgical chaos reigned supreme.
+In the Lutheran congregations established in Russia before the Third Partition liturgical chaos reigned supreme.
 Liturgical worship differed from congregation to congregation depending upon the churches from which parish patrons and parishioners had come.
 The oldest and most prominent congregations were in Moscow.
-The only church order from there to have survived is the 1668 work of Dr. Laurentius Blumentrost."
+The only church order from there to have survived is the 1668 work of Dr. Laurentius Blumentrost.
 His church order was a rudimentary work, which was really meant to be little more than a parish constitution.
-It did not include the form of worship or prayers to be used in the congregation, but it is known that the services were ordered according to the provisions in use in the Lutheran Church in Hamburg, the mother church of the Moscow congregations.12
+It did not include the form of worship or prayers to be used in the congregation, but it is known that the services were ordered according to the provisions in use in the Lutheran Church in Hamburg, the mother church of the Moscow congregations.

 When Peter the Great moved his government from Moscow to St. Petersburg the whole apparatus of government had to be transplanted.
 Among those who moved to St. Petersburg were German scholars and bureaucrats who then established Lutheran congregations in the new capital city in which the liturgical traditions of the Moscow-Hamburg congregations were perpetuated.
-In 1711 Peter the Great attempted to unite all Lutheran congregations in Russia proper with a single church order and a single administration under Superintendent Barthold Vagetius, Vagetius published his Church Order in 1717, but he had neither the personality nor administrative skills necessary to implement and the government did not insist.
-In any case the 1717 Order had said little about liturgy beyond some rubrical notes which cite as their authority the Hamburg Church Order.
-The Vagetius church order included the following elements: Hymn invoking the Holy Spirit - Luther's Te Deum Laudamus - Kyrie ("Kyrie Gott Vater in Ewigkeit" ["Kyrie!
-God, Father in heaven above"]) - Gloria in Excelsis ("Allein Gott in der Höh' sei Ehr'") - Collect - Epistle - Hymn - Nicene Creed ("Wir glauben all' an einem Gott") - Pulpit Office (Our Father - Gospel text - Hymn - Sermon) Admonition to Communicants - Our Father - Verba - Distribution (Agnus Dei and
+In 1711 Peter the Great attempted to unite all Lutheran congregations in Russia proper with a single church order and a single administration under Superintendent Barthold Vagetius.
+Vagetius published his Church Order in 1717, but he had neither the personality nor administrative skills necessary to implement and the government did not insist.
+In any case the 1717 Order had said little about liturgy beyond some rubric which cites as its authority the Hamburg Church Order.
+The Vagetius church order included the following elements: Hymn invoking the Holy Spirit - Luther's Te Deum - Kyrie (Kyrie Gott Vater in Ewigkeit) - Gloria in excelsis ("Allein Gott in der Höh' sei Ehr") - Collect - Epistle - Hymn - Nicene Creed ("Wir glauben all' an einen Gott") - Pulpit Office (Our Father, Gospel text - Hymn - Sermon) - Admonition to Communicants - Our Father - Verba - Distribution (Agnus Dei and other Communion hymns).
+It can be assumed that the service closed with a Post-Communion collect and the Aaronic Benediction.
+This service appears not to have been widely used outside Vagetius' St. Petersburg parish, although it may also have been used in Moscow.